 - The default settings for the control frame transmit interval and recover time may be adjusted to improve performance for your specific environment.
-The shutdown mode may also need to be changed once you determine what kind of packets are being looped back. - When a loopback event is detected on an interface or when a interface is released from a shutdown state caused by a loopback event, a trap message is sent and the event recorded in the system log. - Loopback detection must be enabled both globally and on an interface for loopback detection to take effect.
+The shutdown mode may also need to be changed once you determine what kind of packets are being looped back. - General loopback detection provided by the commands described in this section and loopback detection provided by the spanning tree protocol cannot both be enabled at the same time.
+If loopback detection is enabled for the spanning tree protocol, general loopback detection cannot be enabled on the same interface. - When a loopback event is detected on an interface or when a interface is released from a shutdown state caused by a loopback event, a trap message is sent and the event recorded in the system log. - Loopback detection must be enabled both globally and on an interface for loopback detection to take effect.